 Springs are mild and arrive very early compared to the rest of Canada – as early as February.
 Temperatures average from 8 – 14 ºC (46 – 57 ºF) but can drop down to freezing overnight.
-Cherry blossoms, locally known as ‘Victoria Snow’, blanket the city while the majority of Canadians are still shovelling actual snow.
+Cherry blossoms, locally known as ‘Victoria Snow’, blanket the city while the majority of Canadians are still shoveling actual snow.

 Victoria summers are comfortably warm and generally quite dry.
 Temperatures rarely climb above 30ºC (86 ºF) and average in the low to mid 20’s (68 ºF).
 The cooling effect of the surrounding Pacific ocean keeps things comfortable.
 Evenings generally cool down to the mid-teens making for great sleeping.

 Victoria’s sunny summer generally extends though September with fall arriving later in the month.
 Deciduous trees do change colour, with more yellows than reds here on the west coast, but the lawns and golf courses stay green and lots of evergreen foliage remains lush throughout the winter.
 Fall brings average highs of 12 ºC, but can be much warmer on occassion!
 The rainy season begins from mid-October to November and Victoria can receive up to 147 mm of rain during this period.

 While Victoria can receive considerable rainfall during January, February and March, it can also experience the occasional snowfall.
 Sometimes a large amount!
 Luckily it doesn’t usually last too long!
-Even so, Victoria enjoys the mildest winter climate in Canada with the lowest rainfall on the west coast, allowing year round outdoor activities such as cycling, hiking, boating and golfing.
+Even so, Victoria enjoys the mildest winter climate in Canada with the lowest rainfall on the west coast, allowing year round outdoor activities such as cycling, hiking, boating and golfing (and the occasional snowshoeing!)

 Daily Temperature Chart for Victoria